iamulya/youbuddy-adk-mcp/README.md

 YouBuddy acts as a central orchestrator.
 When a user makes a request (e.g., "Summarize the latest videos from channel X" or "Give me a summary of the videos in playlist Y"), the agent:

-1. Determines the user's need (channel videos by date vs. playlist videos).
+1. Determines the user's need (channel videos by date vs. playlist videos vs. simply creating summary for one video).
-2. Calls the appropriate MCP tool server to retrieve the list of relevant video URLs.
+2. Calls the appropriate MCP tool server to retrieve the list of relevant video URLs in case a playlist or channel is provided.
 3. Calls another MCP tool server to generate a summary for each video URL retrieved.
 4. If multiple summaries were generated, calls a final MCP tool server to combine them into a single, coherent summary.
 5. Presents the final result (single summary or combined summary) back to the user.